freedomofpress/securedrop-workstation/README.md

 First install Qubes 3.2 and accept the default VM configuration during the install process.

-Next, some SecureDrop-specific configuration.
-Edit `config.json` to include your values for the Journalist hidden service `.onion` hostname and PSK.
+Next, some SecureDrop-specific configuration: edit `config.json` to include your values for the Journalist hidden service `.onion` hostname and PSK.
 Replace `sd-journalist.sec` with the GPG private key used to encrypt submissions.

-Getting this project to `dom0` is a little tricky.
-Here's one way to do it-- assuming this code is checked out in your `work` VM at `/home/user/projects/securedrop-workstation`, run the following in `dom0`.
+Qubes provisioning is handled by Salt on `dom0`, so this project must be copied there.
+That process is a little tricky, but here's one way to do it: assuming this code is checked out in your `work` VM at `/home/user/projects/securedrop-workstation`, run the following in `dom0`.

     qvm-run --pass-io work 'tar -c -C /home/user/projects securedrop-workstation' | tar xvf -